 This is not just about food, it is about choosing a healthy lifestyle to stop migraines before they start.
 Reducing stress, relaxing and enjoying life is really important.
 So never beat yourself up for not getting it quite right.

 So my personal experimenting with migraines and diet continues in the pursuit of migraine elimination.
-Let me know how you go with your diet experiments too in the Facebook comments below.
+How about you?

 Resources for Migraines and Diet: